Evacuations underway in Mariupol; Pelosi visits Ukraine

 “We have to make sure the Ukrainians have what they need to win.
 What we have seen in the last two months is their ferocity, their intense pride, their ability to fight and their ability to win if they have the support to do so,” the Colorado Democrat said.

+Zelenskyy also accused Moscow of waging “a war of extermination,” saying Russian shelling had hit food, grain and fertilizer warehouses, and residential neighborhoods in the Kharkiv, Donbas and other regions.

+“What could be Russia’s strategic success in this war?
+Honestly, I do not know.
+The ruined lives of people and the burned or stolen property will give nothing to Russia,” he said.

-In Zaporizhzhia on Sunday, residents ignored air raid sirens and warnings to shelter at home to visit cemeteries, when Ukrainians observe the Orthodox Christian day of the dead.
+In Zaporizhzhia, residents ignored air raid sirens and warnings to shelter at home to visit cemeteries Sunday, when Ukrainians observe the Orthodox Christian day of the dead.

 “If our dead could rise and see this, they would say, ‘It’s not possible, they’re worse than the Germans,’” Hennadiy Bondarenko, 61, said while marking the day with his family at a picnic table among the graves.
 “All our dead would join the fighting, including the Cossacks.”